 Tuition and Funding on the Exchange

-After you have accepted a place on the college exchange, you will handle all financial arrangements directly with the host college.
+After you have accepted a place on the 12-College Exchange, you will handle all financial arrangements directly with the host college.
 The regular tuition and fees are billed by the host college and paid to that college.

 There is a limited amount of financial aid available for the 12-College Exchange.
-If you have been awarded aid by Smith for the Exchange, consult with Smith Financial Services.
+If you are a financial aid recipient at Smith and are approved by the college and the host program to participate in the 12-College Exchange Program, consult with Smith Financial Services.
 You may use federal grants and loans on the 12-College Exchange.
-International students are only eligible to use their aid for the National Theatre Institute and Williams Mystic Program otherwise they may not use their aid on the exchange.
+International students are only eligible to use their Smith aid for the National Theatre Institute and Williams Mystic Programs.
 Contact Student Financial Services for more information.

 It may not be possible for you to arrange for work-study on the 12-College Exchange.
 If you have difficulty arranging a work-study position, consult the Student Employment Office.